Cliveburr/AutoHome/Communication/Protocol/Readme.txt

 		MessageBody
 		Callback (optional)
 	Process
+		request a new message ID
+		generate the proper configuration
+		create the package

-		check if this UID is busy
+		if this UID is busy
-		if yes
-			push the message onto schedule sender for this UID if no
+			push the message onto schedule sender for this UID else
+			if has callback, its require confirmation
 				set this UID in busy mode
+			else
 				request a new message ID
 				create the package
 				push the package onto sender stack
 				if has callback so, its require confirmation push the package with the callback waiting for the confirmation if no message confirmation comes before Timeout raise the callback with the cod "02 - Timeout" initilize the sender stack if is not

 3. Sender stack